Home

 Add eggs and stir

-Mix horn salt and a small amount of kefir in a cup.
+Mix horn salt or baking powder and a small amount of kefir in a cup.

-Gradually add to batter along with the remainder of kefir and flour.
+Gradually add to the batter along with the remainder of kefir and flour.

 Form dough into a sausage-like roll and divide into 24 equal parts.

-Roll out a round sheets about 1/4" thick with rolling pin.
+Roll out a round sheet about 1/4" thick with the rolling pin.

-Sometimes I bake this delicacy in the oven at 400° F./200° C. on a uncoated cookie sheet and it turns out perfect.
+Sometimes I bake nordlandslefse in the oven at 400°F. (200°C.) on an ungreased cookie sheet and it turns out perfect or you can use your griddle.

-Spread butter and sprinkle cinnamon and sugar on the whole round.
-Cut the round in half and place the other half on top.
-Divide into pie shaped pieces and you are ready to enjoy this delicious Norwegian treat.
+To serve, spread butter all over the surface and sprinkle cinnamon and sugar on the entire lefsen.
+Cut it in half and place the other half on top.
+Cut into pie-shaped pieces and you are ready to enjoy this delicious Norwegian treat.

 Lefse Story